daronphang/programming-resources/cloud-computing/AWS/migration/products.md

 With AWS DMS, you move data between a source database and a target database.
 They both can be of the **same type (homogenous) or different types (heterogeneous)**.
 During migration, your source database remains operational.

+DMS has a single point of failure in the replication instance.
+Nonetheless, you can use multi-AZ replication instance for redundant replication servers.
+However, it does not have automatic failover i.e. you have to restart the instance if it fails.

 DMS has an advanced logging feature called **time travel logs**, which enables users to store, encrypt and access logs in S3, offering flexibility and improved troubleshooting.

 ### Use cases